 Space is a vast and mysterious place that we still barely understand.
 In our solar system, we only have one star – the Sun.
-But there are countless trillions of stars in the universe, all different sizes and densities.
+But there are countless trillions of stars in the universe, all of different sizes and densities.

 But just what color are stars, exactly?
-This is actually a very interesting question, and one that doesn’t really have a set answer.
+This is actually a very interesting question and one that doesn’t really have a set answer.
 Luckily, I’ve gotten the confusing part out of the way for you.

 This article will take a look at what color stars are, as well as the reasons for their different colors.

 Not only that, but I’ve also gone over the different types of stars out there, so you know the differences between them and which stars are which colors.

 To understand what color stars are, we first need to know what stars are at all.